 Arizona Alternative Teacher Certification

 All public schools and many private schools in Arizona require educators to be appropriately certified by the state board of education in order to lead a classroom.
 Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 There are a few options for earning Arizona alternative teacher certification for individuals who hold at least a bachelor’s degree but have not yet completed formal teacher preparation.
 Those who do not have a bachelor’s degree may wish to read our guide to traditional certification in Arizona.
 Continue reading to learn more about these alternative pathways to a classroom teaching career in Arizona.

 Requirements for Alternative Certification

 To pursue alternative teacher certification in Arizona, candidates must have at least a bachelor’s degree if pursuing an endorsement in a traditional subject area.
-However, those who do not hold a bachelor’s degree and have significant experience may be eligible to teach career and technical education, or may wish to pursue traditional pathways to licensure.
+However, those who do not hold a bachelor’s degree and have significant experience may be eligible to teach career and technical education or may wish to pursue traditional pathways to licensure.
 Alternative preparation certificate programs in Arizona can be completed in as little as one year.
 Candidates may also earn a master’s degree in education, or in a teachable subject that includes an approved certification program, to qualify for an educator’s license.